AlexB52/retest/README.md

     $ retest 'bin/rails test <test>'

 In this example, if `app/models/post.rb` is changed then retest will run `bin/rails test test/models/post_test.rb`

+2. `<changed>` placeholder

+You can use the placeholder `<changed>` to tell the gem where to put the changed file path in your command.
+When a file is changed, the gem will run the command with it.

+Example:

+    $ retest 'rubocop <changed>'

+In this example, if `app/models/post.rb` is changed then retest will run `rubocop app/models/post.rb`

 #### 3. Run a dynamic command with shortcuts